top of page

 17. Alan Weiss

-With over 60 books and 500 articles published, Alan is an inductee into the Professional Speaking Hall of Fame and a leading authority on building and growing a consulting practice.
+With over 60 books and 500 articles published, Alan is an inductee of the Professional Speaking Hall of Fame and a leading authority on building and growing a consulting practice.

 18. David C. Baker

-David has built a highly successful one person consulting firm and has advised over 900 creative and professional services firms on positioning, mergers and acquisitions, and financial benchmarking.
+David has built a highly successful independent consulting firm and has advised over 900 creative and professional services firms on positioning, mergers and acquisitions, and financial benchmarking.

 Specialties: Consulting firm positioning, expertise strategy, professional services M&A, financial benchmarking